Updated: Jun 17

 What gets measured gets done!
 Data is the key to making informed decisions and achieving success.
 Without analyzing these indicators, it can be challenging to identify areas for improvement.
 That's why successful companies focus on measuring every aspect of their go-to-market model, sales strategy, and sales team.
 But focus on the core and expand when your company matures.
-Here is an overview of common sales metrics.
+Here is an overview of common sales metrics and some examples.

 Sales metrics are key performance indicators (KPIs) used to measure the effectiveness of a sales team and the overall sales performance of a business.
 The specific sales metrics that are important will vary depending on the industry, business model, and goals of the organization.
 However, here are some common sales metrics that businesses use to track their performance:

 Sales revenue: The total revenue generated by the sales team over a given period of time.

 Sales growth: The percentage increase or decrease in sales revenue over a given period of time.

 Sales cycle length: The amount of time it takes for a sales team to convert a lead into a paying customer.

 Conversion rate: The percentage of leads that are converted into paying customers.

 Customer acquisition cost (CAC): The amount of money it costs to acquire a new customer.

 Customer lifetime value (CLV): The total amount of revenue that a customer is expected to generate over their lifetime as a customer.